Jake Shields: Television and film

 Shields stars in and co-produced Fight Life, an award-winning documentary on the sport of MMA, the film is directed by James Z. Feng and released in 2013.
 Shields appeared in three episodes of Bully Beatdown on MTV and MTV2 on April 12, 2009, and a different episode on September 10.
 Shields also served as a grappling coach for Chuck Liddell on The Ultimate Fighter 11, and appeared on the Animal Planet channel for episodes of Wild Recon and Venom in Vegas.

+Fighting style

+Shields was known for a grappling-oriented fighting style centered on relentless pressure, wrestling, positional control, and submission attempts.
+He frequently sought to take opponents down and maintain top position, using his strength and persistent chain wrestling to wear opponents down before advancing to dominant positions such as mount or back control.
+A skilled Brazilian jiu-jitsu practitioner, Shields regularly pursued submissions, particularly rear-naked chokes, while incorporating ground-and-pound.
+His tendency to prioritize control and positional dominance over damage occasionally led critics to characterize his style as "lay-and-pray", stalling and relying on prolonged periods of top control to secure decision victories instead of actively pursuing damage or submissions.